 Steve became a familiar face on Australian television since putting contestants through their paces as a trainer on eight of Channel Ten’s ‘Australia’s Biggest Loser’.
 Steve motivated, inspired and pushed contestants to levels of physical and mental fitness they never dreamed possible.

-Australian Survivor ‘champions’ is the most recent challenge Steve chose to embark on.
-With a multitude of skills from his time in the Army and years in the Fitness industry, it was not the physical challenges that Steve was concerned about, it was the separation from his family that he believes is the hardest.
+In 2018 Steve decided to challenge himself by joining Australian Survivor ‘champions’.
+With a multitude of skills from his time in the Army and years in the Fitness industry, it was not the physical challenges that Steve struggled with, it was the separation from his family that he believes was the hardest.